JetBrains/mps-coderules/docs/content/example-lambdacalc-ext.md

-## Typechecking Lambda Calculus with Extensions
+# Typechecking Extended Lambda Calculus

 Simply Typed Lambda Calculus (STLC) is a famous example favored by textbook authors.
 This sample demonstrates how a classical type checking algorithm (Hindley-Milner[^hm]) designed for this language can be implemented using Code Rules.